gdiegel/retryJ/README.md

 # retryJ
-retryJ is a micro retry library for Java that allows executing a computation wrapped in a Callable until the result matches a desired condition while ignoring certain exceptions that might be thrown along the way.
-It supports global execution limits, timeouts and allows configuring the interval between executions.
+retryJ is a micro retry library for Java.
+It allows executing a computation wrapped in a Callable until the result matches a desired condition while ignoring certain exceptions that might be thrown along the way.
+It supports global execution limits and timeouts and allows configuring the interval between executions.

 ## Usage